orikahmadov/github_python/README.md

 In order to run this script

+1.pip install -r requirements.txt

-1.Create API ACCESS TOKEN on github>settings>Developer settings>Personal access tokens>tokens classic
+3.Create API ACCESS TOKEN on github>settings>Developer settings>Personal access tokens>tokens classic

-2.After generating and setting expiry date copy the token
+4.After generating and setting expiry date copy the token

-3.nano ~/.barch and add export GITHUB_TOKEN="YOUR ACCESS TOKEN"
+5.nano ~/.barch and add export GITHUB_TOKEN="YOUR ACCESS TOKEN"

-4.source ~/.bashrc
+6.source ~/.bashrc

-this is it
+this is it !